 Patients forget verbal instructions easily

-To make things worse, half of the things patients do remember is often misunderstood, due to the poor patient literacy and inability to understand complex medical terms.
+To make things worse, half of the things patients do remember are often misunderstood, due to the poor patient literacy and inability to understand complex medical terms.

 Handouts, brochures, and pamphlets are equally ineffective